mesosphere/dcos-commons/docs/pages/developer-guide.md

 }
 ```

 In this case, we have changed the resources consumed for a running task.
-In order for it to consume new resources, the task must be killed and restarted consuming more resources.
-When in the PREPARED state, the task has been killed and will be restarted as soon as appropriate resources are available.
+The task must be killed and then restarted with an updated resource reservation.
+When the Step for a task is in the `PREPARED` state, the task has been killed and will be restarted as soon as the appropriate resources are available.
+Once the task is successfully relaunched with the increased resource allocation to reflect the new target configuration, the `deploy` Plan will be in a `COMPLETE` state.

 #### Horizontal Scale Example

 In the previous example, the change in target configuration affected currently running tasks, so they had to be restarted.
 In this example, we are changing the number of pod instances to be launched, which should have no effect on currently running pods and therefore will not trigger a restart.
-The example below changes HELLO_COUNT to 2, adding an additional instance of the hello pod.
+The example below increases `HELLO_COUNT` to `2`, adding an additional instance of the hello pod.

 ```
 {